Emirates NBD UAE PMI®

 Commenting on the UAE PMI® survey, Khatija Haque, Head of MENA Research at Emirates NBD, said:

-- Sharper expansions in output and new orders recorded
+- Sharp and accelerated rises in activity and new orders